 Update on PC13-Ultra Replacement Amps [- or skip to BASH Amp Repairs -]

 If your PC13 shipped with a BASH Amp, verify you have clearance for the 1200D Amp in your PC13 before buying, as there are currently no other SVS replacement Amps for the PC13-Ultra (Cylinder model).
-If in doubt, contact SVS Support first.
-(They have excellent customer support.)
+Contact SVS Support for how to check for clearance.

 FYI: In late Oct.
 2020, I asked Ed Mullen at SVS about the 1200D fit issue with PC13s, as IIRC there may have been a change in port tube location from the early builds of the PC13 (Cylinder) model.
 He said the 1200D Amp doesn't fit most of the original BASH Amp PC13's unless you make a spacer (he suggested 3/4" or 1" thick baltic birch).
 He also confirmed there was a PC13 Port Tube location change in later builds, to avoid contact with the Sledge 1000D Amps.
 (See update/notes below - some rare BASH Amp PC13s were built with the Port Tube change.)
 I had no fit issues with a 1000D Amp in my originally BASH Amp PC13, but it may have been a later production with the Port Tube change.
 Note my PC13 was made with a strip of foam tape on a Port Tube in an area where the Amp may make contact.
 (On Oct.
 24, 2020 I removed the Sledge 1000D Amp from my PC13 (after 7+ years of use), and saw no evidence of contact on the foam tape, and felt no interference reinstalling it.
 I must have one of the rare BASH PC13s with the Port Tube change.)

 More Info on 1200D Amp Fit Issues in (Bash Amp) PC13-Ultra